EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### View logs

 If something went wrong we can view the logs using docker-compose logs.
-If we want to see the logs of a specific stack just set our yml file with the option _-f._._. with the _-f._ option
+If we want to see the logs of a specific stack just set our yml file with the _-f._ option.

 ```bash
 docker-compose -f production.yml logs